Office of the VP & Dean

 Samantha Smith.

 Samantha Smith is the director of TrACE, a program for transfer students that aims to remove financial barriers to full-time study, provide structured pathways to help students gain and maintain academic momentum, and create connected communities through integrated support and engagement activities.
-Prior to her current role, Smith worked as the assistant registrar in the Office of the Registrar.
+Previously, she was the assistant registrar in the Office of the Registrar.
 She also served in the School of Management in advisement and enrollment, focusing on recruitment, admission and support of transfer, re-entering and subsequent student populations.
 She holds a master’s degree from Canisius University in college student personnel administration and a bachelor’s degree from SUNY Oswego in communication studies with a concentration in conflict management.

 Undergraduate Education Units